ametarasurri/Power-BI-Marketing-Report/README.md

 I recorded a full walkthrough of this dashboard — page by page, chart by chart and the business insights I found.
 If you want to understand what's in here without opening Power BI, the video covers everything.

 👉 **[Click here to watch the full report walkthrough video](https://www.loom.com/share/c3173eec93a44069a7c6c0da274a34ba)**

 ---

-Was looking for a dataset online to build a report.
-Found a Nykaa campaign dataset on Kaggle — 55,555 rows, 16 columns, good enough to calculate a lot of things.
-So I got to work.

----